-Leon is a Staff Product Manager for Qualcomm Technologies, Inc. He is responsible for Qualcomm Snapdragon development platforms, including Qualcomm Snapdragon MDP and DragonBoard as well as the Snapdragon for Embedded Computing program.
+Leon Farasati is a staff product manager for Qualcomm Technologies, Inc. He is responsible for Qualcomm Snapdragon development platforms, including Snapdragon MDP and DragonBoard as well as the Snapdragon for Embedded Computing program.

 Leon has more than 10 years of experience in various design engineering and product management roles in the computing industry.
-Prior to joining Qualcomm, he spent six years at NVIDIA Corporation, where he was most recently a senior product manager in charge of graphics processor platforms.
+Prior to joining Qualcomm, he spent six years at NVIDIA Corporation where he was most recently product manager in charge of graphics processor platforms.